pooja614/Data-Analytics/Prediction/README.md

 Assumption 2: No endogenity (find correlation of residuals with individual x) - not now Assumption 3: Normality and homodescadasticity(assumed to hold after transformation)(Normality assumed for big sample) Assumption 4: autocorrelation
-Assumption 5: Multicollinearity: We have obsserved and removed
+Assumption 5: Multicollinearity: To be checked
 </Pre>
 #### 3.1.1 Multicollinearity
 Multicollinearity occurs when two or more independent variables in a regression model are highly correlated, leading to instability and unreliable estimates of the coefficients.